 This 2-hour Perugia walking tour takes you through the ancient gates and alleyways and to the major piazzas and palazzos, covering the core historical sites of the old city.

 Ride the Minimetro

-With seven stations, the Minimetro of Perugia is a great way to navigate the city if you are tired of the hike.
-If you take a ride from the top all the way to bottom, you will see what I mean about the rollercoaster style.
-The tiny carriage began with a steep climb, accompanied by a huge gasp of the big drop about to unfold before us, only to be met by flat track.
-But when it sped up a little as it went downhill, childish giggles filled the air.
+The tiny carriage ride began with a steep climb, accompanied by a massive gasp of the significant drop about to unfold before us, only to be met by a flat track.
+But childish giggles filled the air when it sped up a little as it went downhill.

 From ancient torn-down fortresses, a beautiful city centre, and panoramic view walks to the hilltops, Perugia is an excellent addition to your Italian itinerary and the ideal starting point for a broader visit to the Umbria region.